 In the second half of the 15th century, the area around the church was surrounded by a circular ditch.
 The original entrance to the church functioned almost throughout the Middle Ages.
 It was not until around the middle of the 16th century that a wide and high arcade with a pointed archivolt was placed in the western wall of the nave.
 It was made of stone, and its top almost reached the pre-Romanesque window.
 Creating a new entrance involved moving the altar from the chancel to the eastern part of the nave.
 Thus, the portal served as a rood arcade, and the people standing outside could participate in the liturgy.

 The church is one of the most valuable sacral monuments.
 It is one of the oldest preserved churches in Slovakia and the most important, also the only fully preserved monument of Great Moravian architecture.
 Importantly, it avoided major transformations in the early modern period.
+Only the original western entrance with the narthex did not survive.
 The pre-Romanesque northern windows were restored, the Baroque window was removed and the Gothic window was reconstructed.
 Relics of Gothic wall paintings have also been discovered.
 In the southern part of the chancel there is a stone with engraved signs, the so-called crosses of St. Andrew in the shape of the letter x, along with the stylized head of Christ with three crosses.

 Podolinský Š., Románske kostoly, Bratislava 2009.